The Sportsground

-Dexcom Stadium (formerly The Sportsground) is the home of Connacht Rugby.
-It opened in 1927 and has been used to host Connacht Rugby matches since.
-Dexcom Stadium is able to hold up to 8,129 people without temporary seating.
-When greyhound racing takes place at the stadium and adjoining premises, they trade as the Galway Greyhound Stadium.
+Dexcom Stadium (formerly The Sportsground) in Galway, Ireland is the home of Connacht Rugby.
+It opened in 1927 and holds up to 10,500 people without temporary seating, 12,500 with temporary seating.
+When greyhound racing takes place there and at adjoining premises, it trades as the Galway Greyhound Stadium.

 History

 20th Century

-In 1928, the Sports Ground or the Sports Field as it was also known opened.
+The Sports Ground, or Sports Field as it was also known, opened in 1928.
 The first rugby team to use the ground was Galwegians RFC who used the ground after moving from the Grammar School grounds.
 In the 1930s, it hosted the varsity matches and Connacht Senior Cup matches for the University of Galway.